Victim (2011 film): Plot

-Tyson (Ashley Chin), Mannie (Jason Maza) and Jason (Michael Maris) grew up together in a tough inner-city world in London's East End, where no one could be trusted and everyone was out for themselves.
-With opportunities limited, it is crime that pays the bills and violence on the streets is how someone makes their mark.
-They make a living out of armed robberies with the help of eye candy Davina (Anna Nightingale) to seduce and lure drunken, unsuspecting rich City men in clubs, go back with them to their expensive flats, then Tyson and his crew move in, beat them up and steal everything.
+Tyson (Ashley Chin), Mannie (Jason Maza), and Jason (Michael Maris) grew up together in a working-class area of London's East End.
+With few opportunities available to them, the three turned to crime, committing armed robberies to support themselves.
+Davina (Anna Nightingale) assists the group by luring wealthy, unsuspecting men from nightclubs back to their flats, where Tyson and his associates then rob and assault them.

 When naive, middle class, country-girl from the Home counties Tia (Ashley Madekwe) comes to stay in the London council flat of her cousin Davina, a close friend of Tyson, little does she realizes that Davina and her friends have a lucrative side-line honey-trap scam and that her naivety will disturb the delicate balance of Davina and her group of friends.

 Tia arrives at their block of council flats whilst they celebrate their recent heist in a rundown council tower block.
 Tia notices Tyson sits apart from the main group.
 Tyson's reasons for involving himself in their crimes are different from his friends'.
 For Tyson it is not about living the lifestyle but about supporting his 15-year-old sister, Nyla (Letitia Wright), through school and paying off the gambling debts his alcoholic mum landed them in when she abandoned them.
 Although Tyson is desperate to break out of the cycle of violence and gangland criminal lifestyle, which has already claimed the lives of some of his friends and acquaintances.
 He equally wants to provide for Nyla and help her make something of herself, but smart as she is, she has started running with the wrong crowd who seem hell bent on teaching immigrant Victor (Jordy Meya) a lesson.
 Tyson realises that he is not exactly the best role model.